Copperopolis (album)

 Copperopolis is the third studio album by alternative rock band Grant Lee Buffalo.
 It was released in 1996 on Slash Records.

 Production

 The album was produced by bass player Paul Kimble.
 It was recorded in six weeks.

-All songs were written by Grant Lee Phillips.
+All of the songs were written by Grant Lee Phillips.

 Critical reception

 No Depression wrote that "the sound is lush and more beautiful than ever."
 Trouser Press wrote that "every song is a miniature epic" and that "the record confirms Phillips as a pop auteur."
 The Rough Guide to Rock called the album "triumphant," writing that it introduced "a richer, more sweeping sound."